 There, in pride of place, lays one of the last bodies to be mummified and displayed in the catacombs here.
 It is the tiny body of two-year-old Rosario Lombardo, known as Sicily’s ‘Sleeping Beauty’ as she is preserved so well.

 >>> READ MORE: Palermo Catacombs: The Mysterious and Macabre

 Stepping out of the catacombs and back into the land of the living, we walked to the street of Corso Vittorio Emanuele.
 This is the main road that runs through the old part of Palermo.

 The street led us to the impressive Porta Nuova, the entryway to the old part of the city.
-This majestic archway with the two figures either side of the gate represents the defeat of the Tunis by Charles V in the 1500s.
+This majestic archway with the two figures on either side of the gate represents the defeat of Tunis by Charles V in the 1500s.

 Walking further east along Corso Vittorio Emanuele, it is impossible not to miss the spectacular Palermo Cathedral.